Generative AI for image reconstruction in Intensity Interferometry: a first attempt

 In the last few years Intensity Interferometry (II) has made significant strides in achieving high-precision resolution of stellar objects at optical wavelengths.
 Despite these advancements, phase retrieval remains a major challenge due to the nature of photon correlation.
-This paper explores the application of a conditional Generative Adversarial Network (cGAN) to tackle the problem of image reconstruction in Intensity Interferometry.
-This approach successfully reconstructs the shape, size, and brightness distribution of a fast-rotating star from sparsely sampled, spatial power spectrum of the source, corresponding to II with four telescopes.
-Although this particular example could also be addressed using parameter fitting, the results suggest that with larger arrays much more complicated systems could be reconstructed by applying machine-learning techniques to II.
+This paper explores the application of a conditional Generative Adversarial Network (cGAN) to tackle the problem of image reconstruction in II.
+This method successfully reconstructs the shape, size, and brightness distribution of simulated, fast-rotating stars based on sparsely sampled spatial power spectra obtained by using two different hypothetical ground-based II facilities composed of six and nine Imaging Atmospheric Cherenkov Telescopes (IACTs), respectively.
+Although this particular example could also be addressed using parameter fitting, our results suggest that with larger arrays of IACTs much more complex systems with varied surface features could be reconstructed by applying machine-learning techniques to II.
+Hence this approach merits closer examination.}